How To Recycle Bottle Caps ♻️: Are Bottle Tops Recyclable?

 Nowadays, pollution across the land and sea is rampant – particularly plastic pollution – which we have covered in many of our recent blogs.

-According to an article, bottle caps ranks fifth among the most deadly water rubbish materials.
+According to an article investigating the contents of waste discovered on a Dutch beach, bottle caps ranks fifth among the most deadly water rubbish materials.
 Additional reports state that consumers leave behind 80 per cent of the plastic bottle caps found on the beach.

 To add some more detail, here are the top 5 common rubbish items that I am talking about.